 - If you don’t want to prepare an entire vegetarian roast, try picking up some vegetarian turkey deli slices, such as Tofurkey’s cranberry deli slices .
 When warmed up for a few minutes in the microwave, they are much like sliced turkey.
 Douse in vegetarian gravy, dip in potatoes and enjoy!

-- If you want to do the cooking yourself, but need a little help, many Whole Foods stores are offering vegetarian Thanksgiving cooking classes in the weeks before Thanksgiving.
+- If you want to do the cooking yourself, but need a little help, many Whole Foods and local co-op grocery stores are offer vegetarian Thanksgiving cooking classes in the weeks before Thanksgiving.